hickmanw/jupyterhub/docs/source/reference/spawners.md

 ## Spawners, resource limits, and guarantees (Optional)

-Some spawners of the single-user notebook servers allow setting limits or guarantees on resources, such as CPU and memory.
+Some spawners of the single-user servers allow setting limits or guarantees on resources, such as CPU and memory.
 To provide a consistent experience for sysadmins and users, we provide a standard way to set and discover these resource limits and guarantees, such as for memory and CPU.